What is a Life Cycle Portrait?

 What are the steps involved when commissioning a painting?

-• After an initial conversation with the client, click here for client interview form, a detailed sketch will be created.
+• After an initial conversation with the client, click here for client interview form, Lori creates a few rough sketches, then a detailed sketch.
 After the client approves the sketch, Lori will begin the final painting.
 The client will be sent a digital version of the painting and upon approval; the painting will be sent or delivered to the client.

 What is the payment schedule for an original painting?